ksharlandjiev/bedrock-summarize-audio-video-text/README.md

 ### AWS Services Used

 - **Amazon Transcribe**: Converts spoken words in audio or video files into text, producing accurate transcriptions.
+- **Amazon Textract**: Automatically extract printed text, handwriting, layout elements, and data from any document.
 - **Amazon Bedrock**: Employs advanced AI models to summarize text, making it easier to digest large volumes of information.
 - **Amazon S3**: Acts as a storage solution for the input files and the generated outputs, including transcripts and summaries.

 ### Chain of Responsibility Implementation
-The processing chain is composed of several handlers, each dedicated to a particular processing step:
+The processing chain is composed of several handlers, that are dedicated to a particular processing step and organized into 3 groups: readers, processors, writers:

-- **YouTubeHandler**: Downloads videos from YouTube URLs and extracts audio.
-- **S3WriterHandler**: Manages the uploading and downloading of files to and from Amazon S3.
+Readers:
+- **LocalFileReaderHandler**: Handles local audio, video, and text files for processing.
-- **S3ReaderHandler**: Manages the uploading and downloading of files to and from Amazon S3.
+- **S3ReaderHandler**: Manages the reading and downloading of S3 objects (files) from Amazon S3.
-- **TranscriptionHandler**: Transcribes audio files into text using Amazon Transcribe.
-- **PDFHandler**: Extracts text from PDF documents for summarization.
+- **PDFReaderHandler**: Extracts text from PDF documents for summarization.
-- **LocalFileHandler**: Handles local audio, video, and text files for processing.
+= **HTTPHandler**: Generic HTTP handler that allows you to fetch HTML data from http(s) endpoints.
+It uses BeautifulSoup to clean HTML tags.
+- **YouTubeReaderHandler**: Downloads videos from YouTube URLs and extracts audio.

+Processors:
-- **SummarizationHandler**: Summarizes text content using Amazon Bedrock.
+- **AmazonBedrockHandler**: Summarizes text content using Amazon Bedrock.
+- **AmazonTranscriptionHandler**: Transcribes audio files into text using Amazon Transcribe.
+- **AmazonTextractHandler**: Extracts text from images such as .jpg, .png, .tiff
 - **AnonymizeHandler**: Configurable via .env - will use SpaCy library to anonymize customer names.
-- **PromptHandler**: uses a minimalistic prompt framework - all your prompts can be stored in the prompts/ folder and you can select which prompt to use when invoking the main.py.
+- **PromptHandler**: Uses a minimalistic prompt framework - all your prompts can be stored in the prompts/ folder and you can select which prompt to use when invoking the main.py.

-- **HTTPHandler**: Generic HTTP handler that allows you to fetch HTML data from http(s) endpoints.
-It uses BeautifulSoup to clean HTML tags.
+Writers:
+- **S3WriterHandler**: Manages the uploading of of S3 objects (files) to Amazon S3.
+-**LocalFileWriterHandler**: Writes output into a local file.
+-**ClipboardWriterHandler**: Writes output into clipboard.

 Handlers are linked together in a chain, where each handler passes its output to the next handler in the sequence until the processing is complete.